 The procedures which we follow have been laid down by the Lancashire Safeguarding Team and the school has adopted a Child Protection Policy in line with this, for the safety of all.
 On occasions, our concern about a child may mean that we have to consult other agencies whom we will share information , in line with school policy guidelines.
 We will ensure that all concerns are discussed with parent/carers first, before any referrals are made, unless we believe that such a move may be contrary to a child’s welfare.

 Our Designated Senior Leader (DSL) is: Mrs. M Lewis, Inclusion Manager

 In her absence the Deputy DSL is: Mr. S Crosier, Headteacher

-The governor responsible for safeguarding is: Mrs. J Stuttard, Vice-Chair of Governors
+The governor responsible for safeguarding is: Mr. S Grimshaw, Chair of Governors

 Operation Encompass has been adopted within Lancashire to provide early reporting to schools, such as ours, about all domestic abuse incidents that occur outside school hours which a young person attending Ightenhill Primary has been exposed to, and which might then have an impact on their schooling the following day.
 This information is shared throughout the year, including school holidays and the weekends.

 Schools Online Safety Champion: Mrs. M Lewis - Inclusion Manager

 Computing co-ordinator: Miss K Jackson - Year 2 Class Teacher